starvinmarwin/storagegrid-getkeys/README.md

 This playbook extracts all keys a tenant, only input variable is bucketname

-It assumes that root password for all tenants are equal
+It assumes that root password for all tenants are the same